Peter's 12 Rules of Composting

 Rule 11: Always Strive to Improve Product Quality

 One of the primary objectives with running a compost facility is to operate it efficiently to reduce both the time and expense of processing a finished product.
 It is generally agreed that every compost system is unique in how it operates and that the method of operation will evolve over time.

 To this end, always striving to improve your product quality will be the key to your success.
 By focusing on product quality, everything else about how the compost system operates will fall into line.
 This is a very simple rule, but it is also a very important one.

 Rule 12: Keep It Simple & Systematic (KISS)

-Rule 12 is derived from Ockhum’s Razor, which states: “Among competing hypotheses, the one that makes the fewest assumptions should be selected”.
+Rule 12 is derived from Occam’s Razor, which states: “Among competing hypotheses, the one that makes the fewest assumptions should be selected”.

 We all know the KISS Principle (Keep It Simple, Stupid).
 My version of the KISS Principle is Keep It Simple and Systematic.

 Keep It Simple: Most engineers say, “If it’s not broken, it doesn’t have enough bells and whistles”.
-I believe that every compost system should be kept as simple as possible so that anyone can operate it with a minimum amount of training (and without formal training in micro-biology.
+I believe that every compost system should be kept as simple as possible so that anyone can operate it with a minimal amount of training (and without formal training in micro-biology).
 This is my bias.

 Keep It Systematic: As I said above, “It is important critical to make mistakes”.
 Learning what doesn’t work is even more important than figuring out what does work (see Rule 9).
 Composting is experiential and it is through an ongoing trial and error process that you will learn the most efficient and effective way to operate your compost system (see Rule 2).